 Therefore, ESV has stepped up their safety warnings in response to recent CO poisoning events.

-Carbon monoxide poisoning can happen in any home or building with gas heating appliances, including newer ones.
+Certainly, carbon monoxide poisoning can happen in any home or building with a gas heater or gas appliances, including newer ones.

-For instance, dirty, old and unserviced heaters operating in a sealed environment will increase the risk of CO spillage and smaller, poorly ventilated dwellings are at a greater risk.
+For instance, dirty, old and unchecked heaters operating in a sealed environment will increase the risk of CO spillage and smaller, poorly ventilated dwellings are at a greater risk.

-ESV recommends all gas space heaters, central heaters and water heaters are serviced at least every two years by a qualified gasfitter.
+ESV recommends all gas space heaters, central heaters and water heaters are checked at least every two years by a qualified gasfitter.

 The spring and autumn months are a good time to get this done ahead of the winter rush – however, contact a qualified gasfitter at any time if you have concerns.

-- Reverse cycle systems are electrical based – no carbon monoxide scares!
+- For instance, Reverse cycle systems are electrical based – no carbon monoxide scares!

 - Gas prices are rising whereas electrical is more competitive and many customers are moving to solar to save.

-- You have the choice of ducted heating and cooling with or without zoning, split systems in the wall hung or floor standing range.
+- Moreover, you have the choice of ducted heating and cooling with or without zoning, split systems in the wall hung or floor standing range.

 - Annually your running costs will be cheaper!